SetupGuardrail

 defenseclaw alerts --limit 25

-doctor prints the full health report. status shows the resolved connector + enforcement flags (it has no flags of its own — it always reports the active connector from config and /health). alerts lists recent decisions as a table; pass --show <n> to expand a specific row.
+doctor prints the full health report. status shows enforcement flags plus a per-connector block for every active connector (it has no flags of its own — it always reports the full Agents roster from config and /health, identical layout whether one or N connectors are wired). alerts lists recent decisions as a table; pass --connector <name> to filter by connector attribution and --show <n> to expand a specific row.
 For a live stream, open defenseclaw tui (interactive) or tail -f ~/.defenseclaw/gateway.jsonl | jq (scripted).

 Interactive vs non-interactive — every command